Haw wars

-The Haw Wars (สงครามปราบฮ่อ) were fought against Chinese quasi-military refugee gangs invading parts of Tonkin and the Siam from 1865–1890.
+The Haw Wars (สงครามปราบฮ่อ) were fought against Chinese quasi-military refugee gangs invading parts of Tonkin and Laos from 1865–1890.
 Forces invading Lao domains were ill-disciplined and freely demolished Buddhist temples.
 Not knowing these were remnants of secret societies, the invaders were wrongly called Haw (ຫໍ້; ฮ่อ; Chinese: Hao).
 Forces sent by King Rama V failed to suppress the various groups, the last of which eventually disbanded in 1890.

 Invasion of the flags

-During the latter half of the 19th century, bands of Chinese expatriates known as "flag gangs" ravaged large areas of northern Laos, trained insurgents they were considered as descended of the failed Taiping Rebellion.
-Outlaws and freebooter.
+During the latter half of the 19th century, bands of Chinese warriors known as "flag gangs" ravaged large areas of northern Laos.
+Outlaws and freebooters, the Black flag gangs were fleeing the suppression of the Red Turban secret society.
 Tonkin (now northern Vietnam) was invaded first, when units of the "Black Flags" and the rival "Yellow Flags" crossed the China-Vietnam frontier in 1865 and set up bases in the upper reaches of the Red River Valley.

 Vietnamese and Black Flags fight back

 Black and yellow flags

 Liu Yongfu and Black forces fighting the French acquired a certain legitimacy and fame of the Vietnamese ruler Tự Đức.
-In contrast the Yellow Flags, under the leadership of Huang Chung-ying, failed to acquire any legitimacy and, pursued by a combination of the Vietnamese and Black Flag forces, were broken up and defeated.
+In contrast, the Yellow Flags, under the leadership of Huang Chung-ying, failed to acquire any legitimacy and, pursued by a combination of the Vietnamese and Black Flag forces, were broken up and defeated.
 In 1875–1876, following the capture and execution of Huang Chung-ying by the Black Flag-Vietnamese forces, the surviving Yellow Flag remnants fled westwards into the upper part of the Black River Valley where they harassed the townships of the semi-independent Tai-speaking federation of Sip Son Chu Tai (or Sip Song Chau Tai – Twelve Tai lands), today part of northwestern Vietnam) and northeastern Laos.

 Red and striped flags

 Further to the west, starting from about 1872, bands of defeated rebels began drifting across the frontier into Laos, then a tributary state of the Kingdom of Siam.
 These new bands, distinguished by "Red Flag" and "Striped Flag" banners, moved south to occupy nearly all of northern Laos.
 The Red Flags sacked Điện Biên Phủ in 1873, and the Striped Flags seized control of Muang Phuan and the Plain of Jars that same year.

-Responding to this serious challenge, in 1874 Chao Oun Kham, ruling prince of Luang Prabang, and the Nguyen monarch Tự Đức, sent a joint army to expel the invaders.
+Responding to this serious challenge, in 1874 Chao Oun Kham, king of Luang Prabang, and the Nguyen monarch Tự Đức, sent a joint army to expel the invaders.
 The force was routed, and Chao Ung, prince of Phuan, was killed.
 The victorious Haw moved south to sack Vientiane, while Chao Unkham sent urgent appeals for assistance to the Thai monarch, King Chulalongkorn (Rama V).